ExpressLRS/Docs/docs/quick-start/webui.md

     ### Connections Tab

     This tab allows users to change each PWM Output pin's parameters and/or reassign them to a different function.
 See [PWM Receivers](../hardware/pwm-receivers.md) and [Serial Protocols](../software/serial-protocols.md) for more information.
+This tab only shows up for receivers with PWM outputs available.

     <figure markdown>
     ![Connections Tab](../assets/images/webui/connections.png)